Even Faster Algorithm for the Chamfer Distance: Tournament

 \section{Tournament}

 In this section, we compute the $2$-approximation of the nearest neighbor distances for logarithmically many queries.
-We do so using a depth-$2$ tournament.
-In one branch of the tournament tree, we sample a small set $\overline{S}$ of input points uniformly at random.
-In the other branch, we partition input points into random groups, project them to a lower dimensional space, and then collect the nearest neighbor in the projected space in every group as a set $\tilde{S}$.
-The final output of the tournament is the nearest neighbor among points in $\overline{S}, \tilde{S}$ in the original space.
-Intuitively, if there are many ($2$-approximate) near neighbors, then a random subset $\overline{S}$ should contain one of them.
-And when there are few, these neighbors are likely to be assigned to different random groups, in which case the true nearest neighbor should be collected to $\tilde{S}$.
+We do so using a depth-$2$ tournament: we first partition input points into random groups, project them to a lower dimensional space, and collect the nearest neighbor in the projected space in every group as a set $\tilde{S}$.
+Then the final output of the tournament is the nearest neighbor among points in $\tilde{S}$ in the original space.
+Intuitively, because each random group is small, the true nearest neighbor could only lose to another near neighbor in the first step.
+Then in the second step, $\tilde{S}$ should contain at least one near neighbor.

 \ \\ {\bf Notation:} We use the same notation ${{D}} := \min{(d, 3\log n)}$ as in the previous section.
 For any finite subset $T \subset \R$, let $\med T \in \R$ denote the median of $T$.

 When working under the $\ell_1$ norm, we use Cauchy random variables to project points.
 We first recall a standard bound on the median of projections, which will be useful for our analysis.
 (The following lemma essentially follows from Claim 2 and Lemma 2 in~\cite{indyk2006stable}; we reprove it in the appendix for completeness.)